billyvollman/pacman-simulator/README.md

 - Jest

 **For testing and running Jest**
-These are the commands run.
+These are the commands to install and run jest.
+Done at the folder level.
 - npm init -y
 - npm i jest --save-dev